DanielBMarkham/Info-Ops/manuscript/chapter4.md

 For many people, there's no difference in the discussion between the abstract and realized.
 It's all just the way things are.
 They work at the widget factory and as far as they're concerned, all factories are just like the widget factory.
 There's only one reality.
 They're not able to talk about different kinds of factories or how factories in general might operate.

-There's nothing wrong with this.
-Not everybody has a wide field of view.
-These folks are like the prisoners in the cave.
-All they see are the shadows in front of them.
-If you start asking a bunch of questions about how things work in the abstract it's just going to confuse them.
-They might even get angry.
+There's no correct way of looking at things, and it's rare that we would think and talk about all of the abstraction levels at once.
+Most all of us, in most everything we do, are like the prisoners in the cave.
+All we see are the shadows in front of us.
+If you start asking a bunch of questions about how things work in the abstract it tends to be confusing.
+Some folks might even get angry.

 This is yet another reason to keep things as high as possible on the abstraction level.
 Talk about how things work in general, as if there were no differences in application.
 If you're forced to, talk about the *realized* version of things, how it varies between different instantiations.